 The Australian government spends more than $6 billion on ICT and digital services each year.
 The marketplace simplifies the procurement process and removes barriers, particularly for smaller businesses who may have previously had difficulty connecting with government.

-Currently in beta phase, the Digital Marketplace opened in August 2016 with a limited number of product categories for sellers and buyers.
+The Digital Marketplace opened in August 2016 with a limited number of product categories for sellers and buyers.
 In this first phase the number of sellers was also capped.

 In February 2017, the marketplace opened to an unlimited number of sellers in an increased number of categories: